marcosgvjunior/clustering-code-for-pixel-detectors/README.md

 ## Description

 ### Overview
 This repository contains clustering code for pixel detectors used in particle physics.
-The primary goal is to implement algorithms for clustering pixels in detector data, improving the analysis and understanding of particle detection.
-This code is particularly relevant for applications in radiotherapy, where precise knowledge of energy spectra is crucial.
+The primary goal is to implement algorithms for clustering pixels in detector data, improving the analysis and understanding of particle interactions and energy deposition.
+This code can be used for applications in radiotherapy, where precise knowledge of energy spectra is crucial.

 ### Features and Applications
 - Efficient clustering of pixel data.
 - Applicable in particle physics and radiotherapy.
-- Supports multiple frame clustering.
+- Supports multiple simultaneous frame clustering.
 - Energy calibration implementation.
 - Output in both ROOT files and tabular text format.
-- Generation of descriptive histograms and graphical analysis.
+- Generation of histograms and other descriptive graphical analysis.

 For a detailed description of the methodology and application, refer to [link](https://www.if.ufrj.br/wp-content/uploads/2020/11/Dissertacao_Marcos_Vieira_IF_FisAplic_UFRJ_final_ficha.pdf).